 The information to be updated with respect to the District includes all quantitative financial information and operating data of the general type included in this Official Statement under the heading "DISTRICT DEBT," "TAX DATA," and "APPENDIX A - FINANCIAL STATEMENTS OF THE DISTRICT."
-The District will update and provide this information to EMMA within six months after the end of each of its fiscal years ending in or after 2023.
+The District will update and provide this information to EMMA within six months after the end of each of its fiscal years.